laslett History, Family Crest & Coats of Arms

 Early Origins of the laslett family

-Worcestershire at Abberton, a parish in the union, and Upper division of the hundred, of Pershore.
+The surname laslett was first found in Worcestershire at Abberton, a parish in the union, and Upper division of the hundred, of Pershore.
 "Henry VIII. granted the whole of the manor or lordship to Thomas and Francis Sheldon, whose family continued to be owners of the parish, until it passed into the possession of the present proprietor, William Laslett, Esq.
 Abberton Hall, the manor-house, the seat of Mr. Laslett, is in the centre of the estate, on an eminence overlooking a park of nearly 500 acres of pasture; it stands on a level with the Malvern hills, and commands a mos beautiful panoramic view of the Malvern and Bredon hills, the Lench woods, and vale of Evesham."
-CITATION[CLOSE]

 Early History of the laslett family

 This web page shows only a small excerpt of our laslett research.
 Another 79 words (6 lines of text) covering the years 1586 and 1540 are included under the topic Early laslett History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the laslett family name include Leslett, Leslet, Lesslie, Lesslet, Leslitt and others.